Portland records deadliest month in 30 years: report

 PORTLAND SEES 150-ROUND SHOOTING AT APARTMENT BUILDING AS CROWDS CONTINUE VIOLENT CLASHES WITH POLICE

-The number of July homicides in the city included two people killed last week.
 To solve the recent crimes, Lovell said the police bureau pulled officers from an “already diminished patrol” unit to help work on follow-up investigations.

 “Our job, number one for us, is public safety and preservation of life.
 So we are, we’re going to resource some more people to the detective division to help follow up and do some investigation on those,” Lovell said.
 “It’s incumbent upon us as public safety professionals and police officers to go out and still do that work.”